andrew6180/Ascension_Weakauras/README.md

 # [Auto High Risk Interactions](Auto%20High%20Risk%20Interactions.txt)
 Automatically turns in the following High Risk interactables
-1. `Chests` Using both types of key.
+1. `Chests` Using both types of Key.
 Destroys if no keys in inventory.
-2. `Nests` Using bait.
+2. `Nests` Using Bait.
 Destroys if no bait in inventory.
-3. `Venus Flesh Traps` using scarlet flesh
+3. `Venus Flesh Traps` using Scarlet Flesh
+4. `Winter's Death` using Frostsaber Carcass
+5. `Flesh Eating Tuber` using Silithid Flesh
+6. `Stormblood` using Naga Tails
+7. `Corruptshroom` using Jadefire Meat Chunks
+8. `Jurassic Snarewort` using Flayer Stalks

 Will always try to turn in with the highest quality materials. ie: `Purple > Blue > Green > Destroy`